 How many pupils receive Oxbridge offers?

-This year, 12 pupils received offers to study at either Oxford or Cambridge in a wide range of subjects.
-Last year, 10 pupils were offered places at Oxbridge.
+On average, 10 pupils receive offers to study at either Oxford or Cambridge in a wide range of subjects.

 Read more about our Oxbridge programme